Gabrock94/battery-time-with-percentage/README.md

 Battery Time
 ============
-A GNOME Shell extension for showing the remaining time until the battery is (dis)charged.
-Battery percentage is still shown in Quick Settings.
+Shows both the remaining time until the battery is (dis)charged and the remaining battery percentage.
+The battery percentage is also shown in Quick Settings.

 ![Preview](preview.png)